Child Care Center and School Age Program Regulations for Licensure

 b.A person who is at least twenty-one (21) years of age and meets all the qualifications in one (1) of the following options may assume the role of School Age Site Coordinator and/or Night Time Care Coordinator:

-(1)Option 1: The individual holds an associate’s degree or sixty (60) college credit hours, with eighteen (18) of them in a field related to Education, Child Development, Human Services or Recreation from an approved and accredited institution of higher education, and has two (2) years supervised teaching experience in a licensed/approved Early Childhood Program (student teaching may fulfill this requirement).
+(1)Option 1: The individual holds an associate’s degree or sixty (60) college credit hours, with eighteen (18) of them in a field related to Education, Child Development, Human Services or Recreation from an approved and accredited institution of higher education And has been employed at least one (1) year within the program.

-(2)Option 2: The individual holds an associate's degree in a field related to Education, Child Development, Human Services or Recreation from an accredited or approved institution of higher education, and has one (1) year supervised teaching experience in a licensed/approved Early Childhood Program (student teaching may fulfill this requirement).
+(2)Option 2: The individual holds an associate's degree in a field related to Education, Child Development, Human Services or Recreation from an accredited or approved institution of higher education.

-(4)Option 4: The individual holds a master’s degree in a field related to Education, Child Development, Human Services or Recreation from an accredited or approved institution of higher education.
+(3)Option 3: The individual holds a bachelor's degree or higher in a field related to Education, Child Development, Human Services or Recreation from an accredited or approved institution of higher education.

 a.The classroom Teacher works under the supervision and guidance of the Education Coordinator and is responsible for: